pitermarx/SqlServerCoverage/README.md

 ![Screenshot](/screenshots/terminalSummary.png)

 The OpenCover xml report also exports the source objects that can then be used by [ReportGenerator](https://danielpalme.github.io/ReportGenerator/) to generate a report

+It can also export on the [sonar generic coverage](https://docs.sonarqube.org/latest/analysis/generic-test/) format

+# Build and test
+On the root directory just run `.\scripts\build.ps1` to build and `.\scripts\test.ps1` to test

+It assumes .net 5.0 and an SQL server instance available at localhost with integrated security

+the build script will pack and install a local dotnet tool

+the test script will run the unit tests and also test the commandline interface